Ballerina (Prima Donna): Music video

 The song's music video was filmed at the Prince Edward Theatre, Old Compton Street, London.
 It depicts the story of a ballerina performing at a theatre, where her boyfriend (Harley), who was in the audience watching her performance, then catches her with another man backstage afterwards, causing him to confront her in the dressing room.
 Harley leaves and in distress the ballerina hands back the bouquet of flowers given to her by her secret lover, and tearfully watches Harley's shadow disappear as he leaves down the stairs.
 Harley leaves the theatre and calls a taxi, while the ballerina sits on an empty stage in sadness.
 Other segments in the video feature the ballerina performing on stage and close-up shots of Harley singing the song's first two chorus sections.
 The video was created in similar style to a film and featured opening and ending credits.

 Harley said of the video in 1985, "We [did] a really good video which you wouldn't have seen.
 There's no where you can play a video until [the single]'s in the top 50.
 It's a very good video, real clever, I liked it a lot.
 Had it been a hit record, and the video shown often on Top of the Pops and that, I think it would have been an award-winning video."

-In 1986, Harley would return to the Prince Edward Theatre, where he auditioned on stage for the role of the phantom in the upcoming Andrew Lloyd-Webber musical The Phantom of the Opera.
-Although Harley was given the starring role, he was later replaced close to rehearsals by Michael Crawford.
+In 1986, Harley would return to the Prince Edward Theatre, where he auditioned on stage for the role of the phantom in the upcoming Andrew Lloyd Webber musical The Phantom of the Opera.
+Although Harley was given the starring role, he was later replaced by Michael Crawford.